HumanSignal/label-studio/docs/source/guide/FAQ.md

 If you specify a host without a protocol such as `http://` or `https://` when starting Label Studio, Label Studio can fail to locate the correct files to load the project page.

 To resolve this issue, update the host specified as an environment variable or when starting Label Studio.
-See [Start Label Studio](start.html)
+For more information, see [Start Label Studio](start.html).

 ## Slowness while labeling

-If you're using the SQLite database and another user imports a large volume of data, labeling might slow down for other users on the server due to the database load.
+If you are using the SQLite database and another user imports a large volume of data, labeling might slow down for other users on the server due to the database load.

 If you want to upload a large volume of data (thousands of items), consider doing that at a time when people are not labeling or use a different database backend such as PostgreSQL or Redis.
-You can run Docker Compose from the root directory of Label Studio to use PostgreSQL: `docker-compose up -d`, or see [Sync data from cloud or database storage](storage.html).
+You can run Docker Compose from the root directory of Label Studio to use PostgreSQL: `docker-compose up -d` or for more information, see [Sync data from cloud or database storage](storage.html).

 ## Image/audio/resource loading error while labeling

-The most common mistake while resource loading is <b>CORS</b> (Cross-Origin Resource Sharing) problem or Cross Domain.
+The most common mistake while resource loading is Cross-Origin Resource Sharing <b>CORS</b> problem or Cross Domain.
 When you are trying to fetch a picture from external hosting it could be blocked by security reasons.
-Go to browser console (Ctrl + Shift + i for Chrome) and check errors there.
+Go to browser console (`Ctrl + Shift + i` for Chrome) and check errors there.
 Typically, this problem is solved by the external host setup.

 <br>
 <center>